-Schedule your flu shot at your nearest ARC clinic to stay protected all season long.
+Schedule your flu shot at your nearest ARC clinic to stay protected.
 It's easy to get your flu shot:

 Austin Regional Clinic (ARC) doctors, staff, and leadership are committed to providing our community with high quality convenient care.
 One of the ways we demonstrate this priority is through our online transparency.